 Some people have success simply quitting soda cold turkey.
 This is difficult for many people, as you may be used to drinking soda for meals and you may not have found another alternative.
 You can start by simply documenting how many sodas you drink per day or per week.
-Then try eliminating one soda at a time – preferably swapping it out for something like water or unsweetened tea.
+Just getting an accurate count might surprise you, and knowing you’re recording soda intake often helps you make better choices.
+Then try eliminating one soda per day at a time – preferably swapping it out for something like water or unsweetened tea.
 You may not even notice the difference from cutting one soda per day, but your body definitely will!

 Avoid equally harmful beverages

 Many sugary iced teas, artificial “juice” drinks, and sugary coffee beverages are almost as bad if not worse than sodas.
+Sports drinks are also basically sugar water, though sometimes more diluted than soda.
 Ideally, look for no or low-calorie options, or try to find lower-sugar and lower-calorie options.
 You don’t want to take the effort to break your soda habit only to start another unhealthy habit.

 Use diet sodas only as a stopgap measure